rootcss/rootcss.github.io/_posts/2017-04-01-querying-cassandra-from-spark-on-multiple-paritions.md

 We cannot say this is an extremely optimized solution, but considering the huge number of advantages that we get from Cassandra, we can compromise a bit here ;-)

 And by the way, this method is not yet available for Pyspark, only in Scala.
-I am attempting to write one in Python, will be sharing the details soon.
+I am attempting to write one for Pyspark, will be sharing the details soon.